EarthChild Project: Connecting with Nature

 ABOUT EARTHCHILD PROJECT

-Based in Western Cape, the EarthChild Project is a Non-Profit Organisation that works with 8 schools in two townships in Cape Town – Lavender Hill and Khaylistha, offering complimentary education to under-resourced schools with a focus on the environment, health and self-development.
+The hiking was organized by Western Cape based NGO the EarthChild Project, which works with 8 schools in two townships in Cape Town – Lavender Hill and Khaylistha, offering complimentary education to under-resourced schools with a focus on the environment, health and self-development.
 Their work is focused on health and wellness, lifeskills and the environment through programs integrated with the schools curriculum.
 This includes yoga and mediation, organic gardening and environmental education, and hiking clubs.
 Through these guided activities, the organization aims to nurture and develop a new generation of conscious, confident and responsible earth children.

 With the philosophy that one cannot respect and love nature if one does not experience it, the EarthChild Project introduced a hiking club as part of their program.
 With Cape Town’s natural beauty as their backyard, many of the children growing up in the Cape Flats never get the chance to experience the city’s beautiful natural reserves, mountains, beaches and animal sanctuaries.
 Many live in communities faced with challenges such as high unemployment rates, gangsterism, and drug and alcohol abuse, and therefore seldom leave this harsh environment and have never seen or experienced the nature around them.With the aim to inspire children to connect with nature, hikes are organized once a month on a Saturday, exploring the many beautiful hiking trails in and around Cape Town.
 Each hike includes a guided meditation and silent walk and teach the children about fauna and flora, as well as environmental challenges such as alien vegetation and pollution.